Title IX FAQs

 - Sexual orientation

-Sexual harassment or other sexual misconduct that is determined to be outside the jurisdiction promulgated by the new Regulations will be addressed under POL-U1600.02.
+Sexual harassment or other sexual misconduct that is determined to be outside the jurisdiction promulgated by the 2020 regulations will be addressed under POL-U1600.02.

 See the below info graph to compare the two non-discrimination policies.

 This policy applies to conduct that took place in the United States at locations, events, or circumstances in which WWU exercised substantial control over both the Respondent and the context in which the alleged sexual harassment occurred.
 It also includes any building owned or controlled by a student organization officially recognized by WWU.

 This policy applies to all employees, students, agents, groups, individuals and organizations that use University facilities and persons who participate in University programs and activities.

 Sexual harassment, sexual assault, domestic violence, dating violence, stalking & retaliation